-1. Picturesque mountain view of white and blue.
 For a shutterbug like me, going up the famous Alps means enjoying a view of the sun rays on snow-laden slopes.
-Add a line of pine trees along and it means getting to shoot them for postcard perfect shots.
+Add a line of pine trees along and it means getting to shoot such scenes for postcard perfect shots.
 The sky seems bluer up in the mountains, we’ve noticed.
 And when you are in the gondola, you only ever see the glistening white grounds and be awed at how an awesome creator make it so beautiful.

 Skiing tones your stomach muscles.
 Balancing to keep yourself steady is the key in skiing down…by doing so you engage core stability muscles getting them toned especially the tummy.
 And yes; a day’s skiing, probably 6 hours or so burns 3000 calories.